There’s a feature to let you Report or Block someone on Pinterest, and it’s going to change the way businesses think about Pinterest Marketing.

 Blocking Changes Pinterest Marketing for Business (for the Better)

-Why is letting someone block on Pinterest so important for brands?
-People will now have much more control over the content they see on their feeds and group boards.
+Why is letting someone block others on Pinterest so important for brands?
+It gives you much more control over the content you see on feeds and in search.

-This could mean having a slightly lower reach for anything you Pin.
-However, as a brand or business marketing on Pinterest, this also means that targeting your engagement to the right people will become more important than ever.
-After all, greater control = much more relevant content for users.
+Blocking others could mean you get slightly lower reach for anything you Pin.
+However, as a brand or business marketing on Pinterest, this also means you’re more likely to reach people who may engage with your content.

-- The audience you build will have much stronger connections to you than on any other social networks.
-Your fanbase might not be as large, or grow as quickly as on Twitter or Facebook, but each fan will be massively more valuable to you.
+When you block some undesirable followers, your fanbase might not be as large, or grow as quickly as on Twitter or Facebook, but each fan will be massively more valuable to you.

 Pinterest > Twitter and Facebook